nGin482/Read-List/README.md

     - will be updating story in read list DB

 ## To Do
-1. Fandoms component
+1. Interested component
-2. Option to allow fandoms to search multiple pages when adding/updating
-3. Update DB models
-4. Add story to read list
+2. Search function for stories interested --> by title + id + fandom
-5. Mobile Design
+3. Mobile Design
-6. Update styles
+4. Update styles
-7. Update Documentation
+5. Update Documentation
-8. Deploy
+6. Deploy